How to Prepare an Ableton Live Session for a Mix Engineer

 2. Remove any tracks from the session you are no longer using.

-6. After these steps do a “Collect all and Save” from the File menu to copy the audio files used by the set into the new project folder.
-This will insure that the mix engineer gets all of the audio files associated with the project.
+7. After these steps do a “Collect all and Save” from the File menu to copy the audio files used by the set into the new project folder.
+This will ensure that the mix engineer gets all of the audio files associated with the project.

-If the Mix Engineer Does Not Have Ableton Live:
+SCENARIO 2: If the Mix Engineer Does Not Have Ableton Live or They Mix in Another DAW:

-6. After these steps do a “Collect all and Save” from the File menu to copy the audio files used by the set into the new project folder.
-This keep all the audio files of your project in one place for future archiving.
+9. After these steps do a “Collect all and Save” from the File menu to copy the audio files used by the set into the new project folder.
+This keeps all the audio files of your project in one place for future archiving.

-7. Go to the File menu and select “Export Audio” or “Cmd shift R”.
+10. Go to the File menu and select “Export Audio” or “Cmd shift R”.
 Select “All Tracks” from the “Rendered Track” option drop down.
-This will render stems, or an individual audio file for each track in your session.
-Save these stems in a folder titled “Artist – Song Title – stems”.
-Note the song tempo, bit depth, and sample rate, and give this information to your mix engineer with the stems.
+This will render an individual audio file for each track in your session.
+Save these audio files in a folder titled “Artist – Song Title – Track Outs”.
+Note the song tempo, bit depth, and sample rate, and give this information to your mix engineer with the files.

 If you are looking for the clarity, depth and width of a professional mix, contact me with your project details to get a price quote.